Wrinkling of a spherical lipid interface induced by actomyosin cortex: CONCLUSIONS AND PROSPECTS

-In conclusion, reconstituted actomyosin cortex underlying a deformable interface successfully caused interfacial deformation.
-Furthermore, by combining the theoretical descriptions, our results demonstrate physical basis of elastic and contractile cortex structure can cause distinct deformation anomalously dependent on the droplet size, {\it i.e.}, the interfacial curvature.
-In other words, even the primitive geometrical coupling between the deformable interface and confined actomyosin exhibits rich variety of interfacial deformability.
+Reconstituted actomyosin cortex underlying a deformable lipid interface successfully caused the wrinkling deformation of the interface for the first time.
+Furthermore, the shape analysis and theoretical descriptions revealed the contributions of the bending elasticity, stretching elasticity, and contractility of the reconstituted cortex structure on the interfacial deformation, which anomalously depends on the cell-sized droplet radius, i.e., the interfacial curvature.
+In other words, we demonstrated the physical basis that even the primitive geometrical coupling between the deformable interface and confined actomyosin exhibits rich variety of interfacial deformability.
+The geometrical origin in our findings should be relevant and taken into consideration for not only the purified systems but also living systems such as the contraction of the cell membrane with the contractile cell cortex at the posterior during the amoeboid motion of a cell.
+To study the applicability of the present curvature dependence of the contractile cortex in living cells such as {\it Amoeba proteus} would be one of the most interesting future works.
+With respect to the objective of reconstituting cellular motility, the spatiotemporal regulation of the structural formations should be addressed as the next step of this work by exploring the implementation of the frameworks of actin-related molecules and their signaling networks.
 Our present findings on how actomyosin behaves within a cell-sized compartment with a deformable interface provides an experimental basis for this purpose, and it takes an important step toward artificial cellular deformation in the step-wise reconstitution of the living state.
 Together, these investigations may lead to the further clarification of complex biological phenomena involving geometrically coupled actin and myosin functions.